Betts v. Brady

 Betts v.
 Brady, 316 U.S. 455 (1942), was a landmark United States Supreme Court case that denied counsel to indigent defendants prosecuted by a state.
-The reinforcement that such a case is not to be reckoned as denial of fundamental due process was famously overruled by Gideon v.
+The reinforcement that such a case is not to be reckoned as denial of fundamental due process was overruled by Gideon v.
 Wainwright.
+In the dissent, Justice Hugo Black opined that "A practice cannot be reconciled with 'common and fundamental ideas of fairness and right' which subjects innocent men to increased dangers of conviction merely because of their poverty."

 Background

 In its decision in Johnson v.
 Zerbst, the Supreme Court had held that defendants in federal courts had a right to counsel guaranteed by the Sixth Amendment.
 In Powell v.
 Alabama, the Court had held that state defendants in capital cases were entitled to counsel, even when they could not afford it; however, the right to an attorney in trials in the states was not yet obligatory in all cases as it was in federal courts under Johnson v.
 Zerbst.
 In Betts v.
 Brady, Betts was indicted for robbery and upon his request for counsel, the trial judge refused, forcing Betts to represent himself.
 He was convicted of robbery, a conviction he eventually appealed to the Supreme Court on the basis that he was being held unlawfully because he had been denied counsel.

 Betts filed writ of habeas corpus at the Circuit Court for Washington County, Maryland, and claimed that he had been denied counsel.
 He then filed a petition for writ of certiorari to the Court of Appeals of Maryland, the state's ultimate appellate court.
 All of his petitions were denied.
 Finally, he filed for certiorari to the Supreme Court.